prebid/prebid-server-java/docs/developers/functional-tests.md

 - `/functional/testcontainers/PBSTestExtension` - allows to hook into a spec’s lifecycle to add ErrorListener using annotation `PBSTest`.
 - `/functional/testcontainers/TestcontainersExtension` - allow to hook into a spec’s lifecycle to start and stop support service containers using global extension.
 - `/functional/testcontainers/container` - responsible for creating and configuring containers.
-- `/functional/testcontainers/scaffolding/NetworkScaffolding` -  makes HTTP requests to a MockServer.
+- `/functional/testcontainers/scaffolding/NetworkScaffolding` -  makes HTTP requests to a WireMock.

 **Properties:**

-`launchContainers` - responsible for starting the MockServer and the MySQLContainer container.
+`launchContainers` - responsible for starting containers.
 Default value is false to not launch containers for unit tests.
 `tests.max-container-count` - maximum number of simultaneously running PBS containers.
 Default value is 5.
 `skipFunctionalTests` - allow to skip funtional tests.
 Default value is false.
 `skipUnitTests` - allow to skip unit tests.
 Default value is false.